About the Psychiatry Neuroscience Division

 Involvement in Education and Training

-Our Division provides pre-doctoral training opportunities in basic and translational neuroscience for students admitted through the Graduate School of Biomedical Sciences.
+The Division of Psychiatry Neuroscience provides predoctoral training opportunities in basic and translational neuroscience for students admitted through the Graduate School of Biomedical Sciences.
 Investigators examine the neurobiological basis of numerous mental disorders including depression and anxiety, substance abuse, schizophrenia, autism, and neurodegeneration.

 We also provide postdoctoral training opportunities to individuals interested in pursuing careers in the neurobiological basis of mental illness.
 In conjunction with the Graduate School of Biomedical Sciences, postdoctoral researchers will receive rigorous training in advanced neuroscience techniques with a focus on developing an independent research program.

 Because the research conducted within the Department of Psychiatry places a strong focus on clinically informed basic and translational neuroscience, we provide research opportunities to clinicians at all stages of training including medical students, residents, and clinical fellows.
-In addition, the Research Track within the Psychiatry Residency offers formal didactics, mentoring, and protected time as part of the Residency Education.
+In addition, the Research Track within the Psychiatry Residency Program offers formal didactics, mentoring, and protected time.